lewibs/keyfile/README.md

 # Keyfile Documentation
 Keyfile is a DSL for defining a keyboard and how it will opperate.

+This could directly compile to binary, however, that is more complicated then I want to deal with so it goes to C and then you can utilize QMK to compile it to binary.

 There are three goals targeted in the creation of this format.
 1. It must be clear to understand.
 2. It must be easy to modify.